EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 or by adding `standby_mode = on` to the generated recovery configuration.
 Further information on _standby mode_ is available in the PostgreSQL documentation.

+### Fetching WALs from the Barman server

+The `barman recover` command can optionally configure PostgreSQL to fetch WALs from Barman during recovery.
+This is enabled by setting the `recovery_options` global/server configuration option to `'get-wal'` as described in the [get-wal section](#get-wal).
+If `recovery_options` is not set or is empty then Barman will instead copy the WALs required for recovery while executing the `barman recover` command.

+The `--get-wal` and `--no-get-wal` options can be used to override the behaviour defined by `recovery_options`.
+Use `--get-wal` with `barman recover` to enable the fetching of WALs from the Barman server, alternatively use `--no-get-wal` to disable it.

 ## `show-backup`

 You can retrieve all the available information for a particular backup of